kaustubhsridhar/snorkel_tutorials_share/README.md

 ```

 # Test Code
-In same terminal as above run following:
+In the same terminal as above run the following:
 ```
 jupyter notebook
 ```